How to spot the warning signs of child abuse

 Tennessee’s Department of Children’s Services receives about 140,000 calls to the Child Abuse Hotline each year.
 More reports are made through 911 and other avenues, and an unknown number of children suffer from unreported abuse every day.

-In recognition of April as National Child Abuse Prevention Month, below is a list of child abuse indicators.
+Below is a list of child abuse indicators.
 Some signs that a child is experiencing violence or abuse are more obvious than others.
 Trust your instincts.
 Some children are being abused and show NO signs.
 Suspected abuse is enough of a reason to contact authorities.
-We shouldn’t assume someone else will step up to help a child because what if no one else does?
+We shouldn’t assume someone else will step up to help a child, because what if no one else does?

 1. Unexplained injuries.